 Change has never been this fast before.
 It will never be this slow again.

 People often say we are going through the fourth industrial revolution.
 (This is actually the sixth time that people have said that.)
-The trouble is, it dramatically under-states the importance of what is happening – and what is coming next.
+The trouble is, it dramatically under-states the importance of what is happening – and what is coming next – thanks to artificial intelligence.

 I believe this is the century of two “singularities”, a term that John von Neumann borrowed from physics to denote a moment of maximum transformation.
-They are, chronologically, the economic singularity (cognitive automation leading to technological unemployment), and the technological singularity (superintelligence).
+They are the economic singularity (technological unemployment), and the technological singularity (superintelligence).

 The economic singularity can liberate us from wage slavery, and spark a second renaissance.
 But we will need a different form of capitalism – fully automated luxury capitalism – to achieve the economy of abundance.
 And in the meantime we need to navigate the great Churn, the accelerating process of re-training and re-skilling.